My family member / partner has been remanded in custody. What does remand in custody mean?

 When a person is remanded in custody it means that they will be detained in a prison until a later date when a trial or sentencing hearing will take place.
 The majority of prisoners on remand have not been convicted of a criminal offence and are awaiting trial following a not guilty plea.
+A person who is on remanded in a prison is not treated as a convicted prisoner, as they have not yet been found guilty of any offence.
+They should also have further rights in prison, such as being able to wear their own clothes and having more visits.
+The time also spent on remand, could be taken off by the judge at sentencing should the individual be found guilty at trial.
+This time will be taken into consideration by the judge once they pass sentence.

-If a person is convicted and remanded into custody until a sentencing hearing this is known as ‘Judges Remand’.
+If a person is convicted and remanded in custody until a sentencing hearing this is known as ‘Judges Remand’.
 A prisoner subject to ‘Judges Remand’ is no longer entitled to the privileges available to unconvicted individuals and is treated as a sentenced prisoner.

 Why has my family member/partner been remanded into custody?